mliyanagamage/Sprintify/README.md

 ## Caveats

 - Make sure the correct format is in the description of the story cards
-- Any dashes in the description (-) will be stripped out so avoid using them unless the represent a markdown bullet point
+- Any dashes in the description (-) will be stripped out so avoid using them unless they represent a markdown bullet point

 ## Special Thanks